Events and exhibitions

 This exhibition takes a look at the institutions that have offered care and comfort to the Medway area.

-View the Health matters: corridors of care exhibition.
+View the online Health matters: corridors of care exhibition.

 Dickensland commemorated the 150th anniversary of the death of Charles Dickens.